toulbar2/toulbar2/docs/source/userdoc.rst

 -V      VAC-based value ordering heuristic (default option)

 -T=[decimal]
-        threshold cost value for VAC (default value is 1)
+        threshold cost value for VAC (any decimal cost below this threshold is considered as null by VAC thus speeding-up its convergence, default value is 1)

 -P=[decimal]
         threshold cost value for VAC during the preprocessing phase only (default value is 1)